gopi487krishna/proposal-gsoc-2020/README.md

  I intend to spend about **42 Hours** per week *( 6 Hours every day * 7 Days )*  during the **3 Month Period**.
 On weekends if required, I can spend more than 6 hours.
 Mostly i work during the evening hours from  **6:00pm to 11:00pm** but during **holidays** i can work early in the morning also from **3:30 am to 6:00 am** .

 **What are your intended start and end dates?**
-I can start working on the project after **10-15 May 2020** as after **15t** my exams will be over and my 3 month  summer vacation will start by that time. so I will be able to fully concentrate on the project.
+I can start working on the project after **10th-15th May 2020** as after **15th May** my exams will be over and my 3 month  summer vacation will start by that time, so I will be able to fully concentrate on the project.
 Also I will require about 1 week's time ( During Community Bonding period or after ) to get to the drawing board with my mentor and design the higher level API from scratch in order to build API of high quality with ample amount of flexibility in it.
 I intend to finish the project work on or before August 10 2020.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzczOTYwOTA2LDM1MzUwNDMyMywtMTYwND
+eyJoaXN0b3J5IjpbNDczNjU4MDI5LDM1MzUwNDMyMywtMTYwND
 IxNzM3OSw1NjY3MjkxOTEsNzM5NjQyNTY4LDYxNzU1MTcyMCwt
 MTYzNDc2MTI1NV19
 -->